UVa-Calvision/pulseheightANA/README.md

 * A profile histogram of all the trigger pulses after alignment
 * A profile histogram of all the signal buffers after alignment

-From the signal histogram we determin a baseline and the peak position.
-Then the pulse high distribution is shown in two histograms:
+From the signal histogram we determine a baseline and the peak position.
+Then the pulse high distribution is shown in two histograms (after baseline subtraction):
-* The pulse height distribution samples at the signak peaking location
+* The pulse height distribution of samples at the signal peaking location
-* The distribution of pulse integrals approximately from the start of the pulse to before the polarity change (remember we are AC coupled)
+* The distribution of pulse integrals approximately from the start of the pulse to before the polarity change (remember we are AC coupled).
+The integration range is shown in the 4th plot above.

 ## fitting the peaks